 There is an even smaller GPS module, the BN180: http://bit.ly/2TWrozB

-I have been using both the 220 and 180 and I can’t really tell the difference apart form the size.
-Mind you the BN180 doesn’t have flash memory to save configuration.
-But really, you don’t really need to change any settings as it works out of the box, it’s not required to have flash.
+I have tried both 220 and 180, but I can’t really tell the difference apart form the size.
+Mind you the BN180 doesn’t have flash memory to save configuration, however you don’t really need to change any settings in the GPS as it works out of the box, and so flash memory isn’t required for me.